For expat mums everywhere

 Phase 3

-When the honeymoon wears off
+The honeymoon wears off

 Do I have even one person I can be honest with about how hard this is?
 I didn't.
 For a long time.